-- (a) Absolute return funds invest in private investment funds with absolute return, security selection, and hedging strategies, with the objective of attempting to produce consistent capital appreciation with controlled volatility and reduced risk of major drawdowns.
-This investment offers "pass-through liquidity". - (b) Global equity fund's objective is to achieve long-term capital growth by investing in emerging markets.
+(a) Absolute return funds invest in private investment funds with absolute return, security selection, and hedging strategies, with the objective of attempting to produce consistent capital appreciation with controlled volatility and reduced risk of major drawdowns.
+This investment offers "pass-through liquidity".

-There were no material capital commitments to investment managers that have not been funded by ChildFund at June 30, 2021.
+There were no material capital commitments to investment managers that have not been funded by ChildFund at June 30, 2022.